Drazin Inverses in Categories: Drazin Inverses in Additive Categories

 \subsection{Negatives and Scalar Multiplication}

-In an additive category, we can ask how the Drazin inverse interacts with the sum and the negative.
-Similarly to the case of the usual inverse, the Drazin inverse does not necessarily behave well with sums.
+In an additive category, we can ask how the Drazin inverse interacts with the sum and the negation.
+As for usual inverses, the Drazin inverse does not necessarily behave well with sums.
 Indeed, the sum of Drazin endomorphisms $x$ and $y$ is not necessarily Drazin, and even if $x+y$ was Drazin, then the Drazin inverse $(x+y)^D$ is not necessarily the sum of the Drazin inverses $x^D + y^D$.
-On the other hand, the negative of a Drazin endomorphism is Drazin whose Drazin inverse is the negative of the original Drazin inverse.
+On the other hand, the negation of a Drazin endomorphism is Drazin with Drazin inverse the negation of the original Drazin inverse.

 \begin{lemma} In an additive catgory $\mathbb{X}$, if $x: A \to A$ is Drazin, then $-x: A \to A$ is Drazin where $(-x)^D = -x^D$ and $\mathsf{ind}(-x) = \mathsf{ind}(x)$. \end{lemma} \begin{proof} We show that $(-x)^D = -x^D$ satisfies the three axioms of a Drazin inverse. \begin{enumerate}[{\bf [D.1]}] \item Suppose that $\mathsf{ind}(x) =k$, then applying \textbf{[D.1]} for $x$ we compute that: